CodeGenixU/Enigma-Reloaded/README.md

    - `number_of_rotors`: Must match the number of rotor definitions (`r1`, `r2`, etc.).
    - `sequence_of_rotor`: Must specify all rotors in the desired order (e.g., `"r1>r2>r3"`).
    - `iteration`: Non-negative integer, sets the initial step count.
-   - `rotation_factor`: Positive integer, controls the stepping logic.
+   - `rotation_factor`: Positive integer, controls the stepping logic or 0 for classic enigma stepping mechanism.
+(Note: Every rotor rotates after moving n steps of the previous rotor, where n is the rotation_factor)

 5. **General**
    - All fields are required unless otherwise noted.
-   - Comments are not allowed in standard JSON (remove `//` comments for actual use).
    - Validate your configuration using the provided validation functions or by instantiating the Enigma class.

 ---